clbustos/dominanceAnalysis/README.md

 Hierarchical Linear Models
 --------------------------

-For Hierarchical Linear Models using lme4, you should provide a null model (see Luo and Azen, 2013).
+For Hierarchical Linear Models using *lme4*, you should provide a null model (see Luo and Azen, 2013).

-Using npk dataset, we could see that using rb.r2.1 and sb.r2.1 index, that shows influence of predictors on individual data, clearly phosphate dominates over potassium and nitrogen, and potassium dominates over nitrogen.
+As an example, we use *npk* dataset, which contains information about a classical N, P, K (nitrogen, phosphate, potassium) factorial experiment on the growth of peas conducted on 6 blocks

 ``` r
 library(lme4)